 Tropical paradise: Barbados

 Barbados enjoys the best climate the Caribbean has to offer – a warm, dry season and a warm, wet season – and it’s out of the path of most hurricanes, so you don’t have to worry about the weather spoiling your holiday.
 Temperatures in Barbados are remarkably warm and stable, with daily highs ranging between 28 and 32 degrees year-round and water nearly as warm as a jacuzzi.
-Barbados is a perfect winter destination when temperatures are high and there is very little rain.
+Barbados All Inclusive hotels are the perfect winter destination when temperatures are high and there is very little rain.

 Perfect seasons: Switzerland